Unfortunately this programme has been paused and is no longer available for student intake.

 In the beginning (of the Internet), we started connecting people to computers.
 With the advent of the mobile phone, we started connecting people to people.
 This has created a LOT of data - 90% of the data on the internet has been created since 2016.
 But what if I told you that this is only the beginning….

 The Internet of Things is about devices connecting with other devices.
-This year (2017), the number of connected devices surpassed the number of ‘us’.
+In 2017, the number of connected devices surpassed the number of ‘us’.
 So what are these devices?
 Let’s look at some examples:

 sensors embedded in the roots of trees ‘phone home’ to tell gardeners if more water or fertiliser is needed - the trees at the foot of the Freedom Tower in NY have these.

 sensors in your car tires report a slow puncture to your dashboard.
 Some cars already connect with your garage to alert to service needs